 One of Joanna's primary quests for this pandemic-induced "magical mystery tour” was to gain an understanding into several constructs: the purpose of life, why human beings suffer, the effect of childhood and societal programming on human behavior, why many people in today's society engage in self-sabotaging acts and refuse to change, and what is required to self-actualize and attain inner-peace.
 Another topic of ongoing interest is manifestation, or the art of allowing, and how thoughts become things.
 More specifically, Joanna is fascinated by the neuroplasticity of the human brain and how individuals can learn to control their thinking in order to physically change their circumstances and environment.
 She believes that most individuals experience dissatisfaction due to the gap between how they are currently living and their inability to achieve the life that they desire.
 Resources for the information Joanna has learned have included neuroscientists, psychologists, and other clinicians and researchers, as well as shamans, yogis, reiki masters, mystics, witches, and teachers and followers of world religions.
-She has also attended academic lectures, spiritual retreats, and healing ceremonies, as well as referred to countless media resources and her own professional and personal experiences that have provided tremendous insight.
+She has also attended academic lectures, spiritual retreats, and healing ceremonies, as well as referred to countless media resources and her own professional experiences as a registered nurse that have provided tremendous insight.